 The curriculum is a traditional one, where pupils study a myriad of different subjects in the Third Form (Year 9) prior to specialising in the Fourth and Fifth Form (Years 10 and 11) in preparation for GCSE exams.
 The School also successfully introduced vocational qualifications and teaches countryside management, hospitality and equine management on top of traditional A Levels, such as physics, modern foreign languages and humanities.
 The School actively encourages pupils to stretch themselves academically.
 A number of pupils are supported by an excellent learning support department, which aids and assists pupils, enabling them to reach standards which they did not think possible.

 Milton Abbey is divided into five Houses – Athelstan, Damer, Hambro, Hodgkinson and Tregonwell - each of which is run by a Housemaster or Housemistress (HsM).
 Each House is led by a Head of House.
 There are competitive events between Houses, which include sport, music and drama.

 The School has a full collection of outdoor pursuits and activities.
 On top of the traditional termly games of rugby, hockey, football, lacrosse, cricket, netball, rounders and tennis, pupils are able to pursue a varied selection of activities.
 The School has a 25m indoor pool, squash courts, a clay pigeon shoot, an indoor rifle range and its own pheasant shoot.
 With a traditional approach firmly rooted in the countryside, the School is developing its own farm project, keeps pigs and rears pheasants.
 The entire School sits down to a formal meal twice a year with food that is solely produced from its own grounds.

 The School is led by the Headmaster, Magnus Bashaarat, and the Senior Management Team (SMT).
-The SMT comprises of the Deputy Head (Chris Staley), Assistant Head (Simon Kibler), Director of Studies (Kate Timmis), Director of Development (Alice Reynolds), Director of Total Curriculum (Francesca Porter), the Bursar (Julian Litchfield) and the Admissions and Marketing Manager (Diana Morant).
+The SMT comprises of the Deputy Head (Matthew Way), Assistant Head (Simon Kibler), Director of Studies (Kate Timmis), Director of Development (Alice Reynolds), Director of Total Curriculum (Francesca Porter), the Bursar (Julian Litchfield) and the Director of Admissions and Marketing (Diana Morant).